-- A. All new employees shall serve a probationary period of sixty (60) student days.
-Probationary employees may be discharged at the discretion of the District during the probationary period and shall have no access to the grievance procedures found herein in regard to such termination. - B. Campus Resource Officer II shall be twelve (12) month employees. - C. Itinerant Campus Resource Officer shall be at least ten (10) month employees.
-Ten (10) month Itinerant Campus Resource Officers shall follow the Campus Resource Officer I work year. - D. Campus Resource Officer I shall be ten (10) month employees.
-The work year for Campus Resource Officer I (CRO I) shall be the same as the school calendar, with an additional ten (10) days before the start of the school year. - E. Campus Safety Response Officers shall be twelve (12) month employees.
-These positions will work swing shift, graveyard, weekends, and holidays and may be part time positions.
+- A. All new employees shall serve a probationary period of sixty (60) student days. - B. Campus Safety Specialists (CSS) shall be ten (10) month employees.
+The work year for Campus Safety Specialists shall be the same as the school calendar, with an additional ten (10) days of training.
+The training shall occur eight (8) days before the start of the school year and two (2) days following the school year. - C. Campus Response Specialists (CRS) shall be twelve (12) month employees.
+These positions will work swing shift, graveyard, weekends, and holidays and may be part-time positions.